Frequently Asked Questions

 Is selling your house for cash a good idea?

 It depends on your situation.
-Selling for cash is a great idea if you: need to close quickly (foreclosure, relocation, divorce), don't want to deal with repairs or showings, have a house in poor condition that won't pass inspections, have tenants you don't want to evict, or want certainty without financing contingencies.
+Selling for cash may make sense if you: need to close quickly (foreclosure, relocation, divorce), don't want to deal with repairs or showings, have a house in poor condition that won't pass inspections, have tenants you don't want to evict, or want certainty without financing contingencies.
 It's less ideal if you: have a move-in ready house in a hot market, have plenty of time to wait, and want to maximize every dollar.
-The best approach is to get a cash offer (it's free and no obligation) and compare it to what you'd net after realtor commissions, repairs, and holding costs from a traditional sale.
+A practical approach is to get a written cash offer and compare it to what you would net after realtor commissions, repairs, and holding costs from a traditional sale.
 Then decide what makes sense for your situation.

 Property Conditions